Malaysia national under-23 football team

-Malaysia national under-23 football team (Pasukan bola sepak kebangsaan bawah-23 Malaysia), also known as Malaysia Under-23, Malaysia U-23 or Malaysia Olympic football team is the national association football team of Malaysia in under-23 and 22 level, representing the country at the Olympic Games, Asian Games and Southeast Asian Games, as well as any other under-23 international football tournaments including the AFC U-23 Championship.
+The Malaysia national under-23 football team (Pasukan bola sepak kebangsaan bawah-23 Malaysia), also known as Malaysia Under-23, Malaysia U23 or Malaysia Olympic football team is the national association football team of Malaysia in under-23 and 22 level, representing the country at the Olympic Games, Asian Games and Southeast Asian Games, as well as any other under-23 international football tournaments including the AFC U-23 Championship.

 It is controlled by the Football Association of Malaysia (FAM).
 The team won the 2009 and 2011 SEA Games gold medal.

 History

 The team is considered to be the feeder team for the Malaysia national football team.
 It is for players aged 23 and less, however 3 senior players can also be selected to play.
 Also in existence are national teams for the Under-20s, Under-17s and Under-15s.
 As long as they are eligible, players can play at any level, hence it is possible for one to play for the U-23s, senior side and then again for the U-23s.